-At the Center for Infectious Disease Research, we aim to develop safe and effective vaccines against infectious diseases by studying the interactions between invading pathogens and the human immune system, leveraging those discoveries toward the development of new vaccines.
+At the Center for Infectious Disease Research (CIDR), we aim to develop safe and effective vaccines against infectious diseases by studying the interactions between invading pathogens and the human immune system, leveraging those discoveries toward the development of new vaccines.

 We apply cutting-edge technology and systems biology approaches to decipher the critical interactions that can be targeted by potential vaccine interventions and to understand how pathogens interact with the host’s immune system.
 By studying these natural processes, we hope to gain a clear understanding of the mechanisms of protective immunity against these pathogens and how to re-elicit such immunity by vaccination.
 This strong scientific foundation enables us to take a rational approach to vaccine development, both in our efforts to develop new vaccine candidates and new vaccination approaches.